Skip to main content

 • Be careful not to get any paint or other materials on any plants, including grass, or on paths or structures.
 Do not dump paint, water, or other materials onto the ground, including grass or gutters, or into any sinks at the Gardens.
 Any small materials you drop must be picked up and removed from the garden.

-Picnics & Social Gatherings
+Picnics and Social Gatherings

 • Duke Gardens is open daily from 8 a.m. to sunset.
 Your visit must happen during this time, including any aspects before and after the gathering itself.

 • Groups cannot reserve or block off any locations for your exclusive use.
-If you are hoping to use a particular location you can check on it when you arrive and share it if there’s space available, but you cannot tell anyone else to leave either before or during your visit.
+If you are hoping to use a particular location, you can check on it when you arrive and share it if there’s space available, but you cannot tell anyone else to leave either before or during your visit.

 • Possible picnic or group gathering locations are the South Lawn (named on the Gardens map), the lawn next to the Butterfly Garden (near H14 on the Gardens map) and the lawn around the Dawn Redwood (near H3 on the Gardens map).